Philliec459/Pytorch-SSD-for-Marine-Objects-JP4.3/README.md

 The models and vision subdirectories should be copied from @dusty-nv repository.

-We will allow for the downloading of the marine dataset and models through AWS in the near future.
+We will allow for the downloading of the marine dataset and models through AWS in the near future if requested.

 https://github.com/qfgaohao/pytorch-ssd